California State Route 18: Route description

 SR 18 at this point follows the cities on the north face of the San Bernardino Mountains in the Mojave Desert: In Lucerne Valley, it turns west for 21 miles with SR 247 1/8th of a mile north of the bend.
 It goes past the east terminus of Bear Valley Road (a major Victor Valley area cutoff) outside of Apple Valley town limits as it becomes an expressway (Happy Trails Highway, given for the High Desert's residency and final resting place of the legendary singing cowboy, Roy Rogers) through Apple Valley and Victorville.
-It joins with Interstate 15 inside of Victorville (this is considered a discontinuity, since the freeway entries refer to I-15 only and not State Route 18, which has partial route markings along the freeway, mainly on southbound I-15) for a few miles to the southeast and south before taking off west across the desert, reducing into a two-lane highway again and meeting U.S. Route 395 at the Victorville–Adelanto border, crosses into Los Angeles County as the beginning of county-named Pearblossom Highway, and ending at State Route 138 east of Llano.
+It joins with Interstate 15 inside of Victorville for a few miles to the southeast and south before taking off west across the desert, reducing into a two-lane highway again and meeting U.S. Route 395 at the Victorville–Adelanto border, crosses into Los Angeles County as the beginning of county-named Pearblossom Highway, and ending at State Route 138 east of Llano.

 SR 18 thus takes an unusual path in the shape of a question mark.
-On most of the signs of the highway, cardinal descriptions are not posted below the route markers, since it does not clearly go either west/east or north–south.
+From SR 138 in Llano to I-15 in Victorville, it is signed as east-west.
+East of the 15, cardinal descriptions are not posted below the route markers, since it does not clearly go either east-west or north–south.
 Also notable is that State Route 18 and 138 cover each other in opposing termini, as SR 138 ends at its southmost point in Crestline with SR 18, while SR 18's northwest most endpoint is in Llano with SR 138.

 SR 18 is part of the California Freeway and Expressway System, and in Apple Valley and west of I-15 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 18 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.